Mariners vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays' Yusei Kikuchi (7-3) will make his 20th start of the season.
+- Kevin Gausman (7-5) will take the mound for the Blue Jays, his 20th start of the season.

-- Kikuchi has made 12 starts of five or more innings in 19 chances this season, and averages 5.2 frames when he pitches.
+- Gausman has five starts in a row of five innings or more.

-- He has finished three appearances without allowing an earned run in 19 chances this season.
+- In 19 appearances this season, he has finished six without allowing an earned run.

 |Opponent